 - If you are eligible for Federal grants, they will be automatically accepted on your award notification.

-- To receive any offered student loan, students have to complete an Entrance Counseling session and sign a Master Promissory Note (MPN) at studentloans.gov
+- To receive any offered student loan, students have to complete an Entrance Counseling session, sign a Master Promissory Note (MPN) and complete the Informed Borrowing Confirmation/Annual Student Loan Acknowledgement at https://studentaid.gov/

 The FAFSA deadline is always 4 weeks before the tuition deadline.
 If you complete the financial aid process after the FAFSA deadline, you may still receive your aid in time for the upcoming semester – though it is not guaranteed.
 Please be prepared to make a payment if your financial aid is not awarded prior to the tuition deadline.